-A records review reveals current knowledge about previous work conducted and cultural resources found in or near a project area.
+A records review compiles current knowledge about previous archaeological work conducted and cultural resources found in or near a project area.
 This is a useful preliminary indicator of cultural resources sensitivity during the due diligence process.
 It can also be a first step in evaluating alternatives during the early phases of a project.

-In areas that have not been explored recently, field surveys identify and document evidence of past cultural activity by examining the modern ground surface.
+Field surveys identify and document evidence of past cultural activity on a property by examining the modern ground surface.